 We see our team club/team fundraising events as a vehicle for team success (in which you share equally) rather than a vehicle for individual fundraising.
 We are here to support everyone…on the understanding that some will probably need more help than others.
 We hope that you will all support the continued application of this club/team ethos.
 We strongly believe this is a critical aspect of our success and we would like you to feel that you share equally in that success.
 We are the One Aim team…and we are freakin’ AWESOME!!
 Kind regards,

-Nigel, Kevin, Shawna, and Mike (and on behalf of the One Aim Cycling Club Committee)
+Nigel, Kevin, Allison, Bradley, Phil, and Reise (and on behalf of the One Aim Cycling Club Committee)

 Create your own unique website with customizable templates.